galiacheng/doc4azurewls/AzureWebLogicIaaS/Cluster/add-delete-node.md

 We need OTN account to download JDK and WebLogic installer, if you don't have one, please request it from https://profile.oracle.com/myprofile/account/create-account.jspx.
 Create parameters files, rename addnodedeploy.parameters.json as parameters.json, and input values of parameters.
 The parameters are used to specify information of existing cluster and configuration of new nodes.
 Besides, we have to specify the location of scripts, please add `_artifactsLocation` and input value as following.

-Location: location of your cluster instance.
+`Location`: location of your cluster instance.
-acceptOTNLicenseAgreement: Y
+`acceptOTNLicenseAgreement`: Y
-adminPasswordOrKey: your admin password for vm machine that will host new managed nodes.
+`adminPasswordOrKey`: your admin password for vm machine that will host new managed nodes.
-adminURL: the url of weblogic cluster admin server, should be adminVM:7001, if you use default setting to create weblogic cluster.
+`adminURL`: the url of weblogic cluster admin server, should be adminVM:7001, if you use default setting to create weblogic cluster.
-adminUsername: your admin user name for vm machine that will host new managed nodes.
+`adminUsername`: your admin user name for vm machine that will host new managed nodes.
-dnsLabelPrefix: dns prefix of the managed node address.
+`dnsLabelPrefix`: dns prefix of the managed node address.
-managedServerPrefix: prefix of managed server name, used to create managerd server in WebLogic Cluster.
+`managedServerPrefix`: prefix of managed server name, used to create managerd server in WebLogic Cluster.
-numberOfNodes: expected numbers of new managed nodes.
+`numberOfNodes`: expected numbers of new managed nodes.
-otnAccountPassword: your otn account password.
+`otnAccountPassword`: your otn account password.
-otnAccountUsername: your otn account.
+`otnAccountUsername`: your otn account.
-vmSizeSelect: size of vm machine.
+`vmSizeSelect`: size of vm machine.
-wlsDomainName: domain name of WebLogic Cluster, default value is clusterDomain.
+`wlsDomainName`: domain name of WebLogic Cluster, default value is clusterDomain.
-wlsPassword: password for WebLogic Administrator.
+`wlsPassword`: password for WebLogic Administrator.
-wlsPassword: Username for WebLogic Administrator, default value is weblogic.
+`wlsPassword`: Username for WebLogic Administrator, default value is weblogic.

 ```
 {